Megaworld eyes P3-B from Forbes Town-inspired Palawan project

-Megaworld Corp. plans to replicate the iconic Forbes Town in Bonifacio Global City with a new 12-story upscale residential condominium development in Puerto Princesa, Palawan.
+Megaworld Corp. plans to replicate the iconic Forbes Town in Bonifacio Global City with its new 12-story upscale residential condominium development in Puerto Princesa, Palawan.

 The project, named The Bellagio Palawan, will be located within the company’s Baytown Palawan township.